 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.

 The South Australian Government Calendar of Events showcases the variety of government events planned across the state in recognition of NRW.
-See the events for NRW 2025 in the online calendar below.
+The calendar for 2025 was available from this page in the lead up to and during NRW.